alphagov/govuk-developer-docs/source/manual/on-call.html.md

 > In a hurry?
 You may be looking for [So, you're having an incident][]!

-GOV.UK developers are part of an on-call rota to keep GOV.UK running 24/7.
-Engineers are enrolled onto the in-hours rota first, then onto the out-of-hours rota once they've built up enough experience (see [Rules for Primary, Secondary and On Call][]).
+GOV.UK developers are part of an [on-call rota](https://docs.google.com/spreadsheets/d/1OTVm_k6MDdCFN1EFzrKXWu4iIPI7uR9mssI8AMwn7lU/edit) to keep GOV.UK running 24/7.
+Engineers are enrolled onto the in-hours rota first, then onto the out-of-hours rota once they've built up enough experience (see [Rules for Primary, Secondary and On Call](#rules-for-primary-secondary-and-on-call)).

 [So, you're having an incident]: /manual/incident-what-to-do.html
-[Rules for Primary, Secondary and On Call]: /manual/2nd-line.html#rules-for-primary-secondary-and-on-call

 ## On call charter

+- Attend the Monday morning handover, centered around the [GOV.UK Technical On-Call Trello board](https://trello.com/b/M7UzqXpk)
-- Prepare for your shift by following the steps in the [On-call Trello card template](https://trello.com/c/mK6p8hH4/977-on-call-checklist)
+- Prepare for your shift by following the steps in the [On-call Trello card template](https://trello.com/c/mK6p8hH4/977-on-call-checklist) (you'll be given your own card at the beginning of your shift)
 - Be available to be phoned during your allocated shift
 - Be able to be online to start investigating a problem within half an hour of being notified about it